ToMe25/ESP-WiFi-Thermometer/README.md

  * Enter the IPv4 ip(probably 192.168.xxx.xxx) returned by this into your browser to see the web interface, showing your current temperature and relative humidity.

 # Kube-Prometheus integration
 This repository contains the necessary kubectl manifests and grafana dashboard to be used with [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).
+The necessary metrics for this are provided on /metrics on port 80 on the esp by default.
-To install this prometheus integration simply run `kubectl apply -f kube-prometheus/manifests/` in the project root on the server.
+To install this prometheus integration simply run `kubectl apply -f integration/kube-prometheus-scrape.yaml` in the project root on the server.
+This configures kube-prometheus to scrape /metrics on the esp(the IP has to be set in the yaml) every 10 seconds.
+This change might take a few minutes until it applies, so don't worry if you don't have data immediately.
 After this, to install the grafana dashboard, follow these steps:
  * Open your grafana instance and Log in as a user with the required permissions to create a dashboard.
  * Hover over the '+' on the left side of the page.